MGIC: Multigrid-in-Channels Neural Network Architectures: Experiments

 In this experiment we compare our approach with recent light networks.
 In particular, we follow the MobileNetV3-Large \cite{howard2019searching} architecture for its efficiency and high accuracy, and replace the standard MobileNetV3 block with our MGIC block.
 Our building blocks are MGIC-Bottlenecks (dubbed MGIC-bneck).
 That is, we build a MGIC version of the bottleneck from MobileNetV3.
 Our MGIC-MobileNetV3 is given in Tab. \ref{tab:mgicmobilenetv3}.
 Note, this is the $\times 1.0$ version, and can be modified via the width multiplier $\alpha$.
 Our parameter $s_g$ controls the group size -- therefore it determines the number of groups in each MGIC bottleneck.
 We denote the number of output channels by $c_{out}$ and the number of hidden channels within a block (the dimension of the square operator $K_{l_2}$ in a the block \eqref{eq:bottleneck}), also referred to as the expansion size, by $\# exp$.
 In case $c_{out}$ and $\# exp$ are not divisible by $s_g$, we set $s_g$ to the closest (smaller) integer to its intended value such that it divides them.
 For example, in our experiments we set $s_g=64$, and for the network defined in Tab. \ref{tab:mgicmobilenetv3}, the 5th MGIC-bneck layer has $\# exp = 120$ and $c_{out}=40$, meaning they do not divide by $64$.
 Therefore we modify $s_g$ to be the largest integer that is smaller than 64 and divides both $\# exp$ and $c_{out}$, giving $s_g=40$ in this example.
 Our experiment is divided into three scales - small, medium, and large, where we scale our networks with width factors of $0.6, 1.0$ and $1.2$, respectively.
 We find that our method obtains higher accuracy, with a similar number of FLOPs, as depicted from the results in Table \ref{tab:mobilenets} and Fig. \ref{fig:accGraph}.
 Specifically, we compare our methods with and without the use of the h--swish activation function \cite{howard2019searching}, where we see similar results.
 Compared to other popular and recent methods like MobileNetV3, GhostNet and ShuffleNetV2, we obtain better accuracy given the same FLOPs.

-\paragraph{\textbf{Inference times}} We measure the single thread inference times on one image using lightweight models on a Samsung Galaxy S8 mobile device (using the TFLite tool \cite{abadi2016tensorflow}), and an Intel i9-9820X CPU---see Tab. \ref{tab:runtimes} (averaged over 50 inferences).
+\paragraph{\textbf{Inference and training times}} We measure the single thread inference times on one $224 \times 224$ image using lightweight models on a Samsung Galaxy S8 mobile device (using the TFLite tool \cite{abadi2016tensorflow}), and an Intel i9-9820X CPU---see Tab. \ref{tab:runtimes} (averaged over 50 inferences).
 We observe that at least by these timings, the runtime of MGIC is on par with the considered architectures while obtaining higher accuracy.
+Additionally, we report the training time on a mini-batch of 128, $224 \times 224$ sized images from ImageNet, on an Nvidia Titan RTX GPU.
+Our MGIC requires slightly training time due to its higher complexity and multi-level in channels scheme.
+However, it yields higher accuracy compared to the considered methods.